Can Bonding Fix Enamel Erosion?

 Here’s what to expect when you want to fix implant bridge height:

-- Your dentist will check your bite and examine how your teeth come together.
-They use X-rays or a 3D scan to see the positioning of the implants and bridge.
+- Your dentist checks how your bite fits together.
+They may use X‑rays or a 3D scan to see the bridge, abutments, and implant positioning.

 Adding Height to Dental Implant Bridge